All Pokémon Pokopia Moves and Transformations List — How to Unlock Every Move

 Leppa Berries — The most convenient option in the field.
 Leppa Berries can be obtained by headbutting Leppa Berry trees or receiving them from other Pokémon.
 To use one, open your bag, select the Leppa Berry to take it out, then eat it.
 Planting Leppa Berry trees near your crafting area is a great way to maintain a steady supply.

-Pokémon Center Healing Machine — Every rebuilt Pokémon Center has a healing machine on the right-hand side that fully restores your PP — but only once per day.
+Pokémon Center Healing Machine — Every rebuilt Pokémon Center has a healing machine on the right-hand side that fully restores your PP — but only once per day (the day resets at 5am).
 Plan your moves-heavy sessions around this reset to make the most of it.

 For players still working on building their first Pokémon Center, our complete Pokémon Center rebuilding guide covers all material and Pokémon requirements for every location.